#02 Prompting Technique

 Ready-to-Use Templates

-Best for: Customer service, communication, conflict resolution
+T01 Situational Response Customer service, conflict resolution

 Situation: [DESCRIBE THE CIRCUMSTANCES] The challenge: - [KEY CONSTRAINT 1] - [KEY CONSTRAINT 2] - [DESIRED OUTCOME] Given this situation, [WHAT YOU NEED]